Pelvic inflammatory disease

 More common presentations include acute pelvic pain (of variable intensity), cervical motion tenderness, vaginal discharge, fever, dyspareunia, and leukocytosis.
 Right upper quadrant pain from perihepatitis in Fitz-Hugh-Curtis syndrome is possible.

-Pelvic inflammatory disease is defined as an acute clinical syndrome associated with ascending spread of micro-organisms, unrelated to pregnancy or surgery.
+PID is defined as an acute clinical syndrome associated with ascending spread of micro-organisms, unrelated to pregnancy or surgery.
 The infection generally ascends from the vagina or cervix (cervicitis) to the endometrium (endometritis), then to the fallopian tubes (salpingitis, hydrosalpinx, pyosalpinx), and then to and/or contiguous structures (oophoritis, tubo-ovarian abscess, peritonitis).

-It can result from a number of causative organisms:
+PID can result from a number of causative organisms:

 Imaging features are often non-specific but are disproportionate to what may be apparent from symptoms.
 If imaged early (e.g. during the cervicitis stage), there may be no finding.
 If imaged very late, there may be an adnexal mass-like region with surrounding inflammatory change, and the fallopian tube and ovary may not be distinguished.